Hot reading: Modern examples of hot reading

 In March 2017, alleged psychic Thomas John Flanagan was found to have used information posted on social media by people coming to his shows, in order to accurately guess details about their lives while pretending to be communicating with the dead.
 He unknowingly used backstories from fake Facebook profiles previously prepared by a group of skeptics led by Susan Gerbic and Mark Edward.
 When Flanagan used that information while pretending to hear Gerbic's and Edward's dead relatives, the only possible way he could be aware of these details is if he or members of his team read the fake profiles while preparing for their performance, since even Gerbic and Edward themselves were not aware of the specific information placed on the profiles that matched the aliases they were using when attending the show.
-In 2021 Flanagan held a 2021 online meeting for children aged 5-12.
+In 2021 Flanagan held an online meeting for children aged 5-12.
 Two of the supposed children had fake identities and one was much older than claimed (which Flanagan failed to detect).
 In his readings Flanagan gave information he had previously been given in e-mails.
 Flanagan also used actors on his television show Seatbelt Psychic, whose lives were well documented and easily discoverable on social media.

 John Oliver speculated in a February 2019 segment of Last Week Tonight that Tyler Henry may use hot reading in addition to cold reading.
 As an example, Oliver dissected Henry's reading of Matt Lauer concerning the father-son fishing trip that was part of the reading.
 Oliver showed examples of publicly available information about Lauer's love of fishing with his father, including Lauer stating this on his own show several times.
 Oliver summarized "Look, maybe Tyler Henry genuinely accessed the afterlife, an action which would fundamentally change our understanding of everything on Earth.
 Or maybe he just googled 'Matt Lauer Dad' and hit the fucking jackpot."